Frequently Asked Questions (FAQs)

 - The Daily Illini is often used to publicize events, conferences and symposia, new courses, and the like.
 Members of the campus community turn to the Daily Illini to find exactly this sort of information.

-- CITES Listservs: Check the listing of unit/group lists created for campus that are used to disseminate information about course offerings to all undergraduate advisors.
+- Technology Services Listservs: Check the listing of unit/group lists created for campus that are used to disseminate information about course offerings to all undergraduate advisors.

 - Flyers announcing upcoming lectures and other events can be sent to the relevant department offices for posting on bulletin boards through campus mail.